LukeHartell/pilot-dashboard/Privacy Notice Pilot Dashboard.md

 * Use Pilot Dashboard.
 Pilot Dashboard is a free, open-source web app designed to help pilots plan, log, and analyze their flights.
 It is built with a focus on simplicity, usability, and data privacy.
 * Engage with me in other related ways, including any sales, marketing, or events

 **Questions or concerns?** Reading this Privacy Notice will help you understand your privacy rights and choices.
-I are responsible for making decisions about how your personal information is processed.
+I am responsible for making decisions about how your personal information is processed.
 If you do not agree with my policies and practices, please do not use my Services.
 If you still have any questions or concerns, please contact me at lhrh.privat@gmail.com.

 ## **SUMMARY OF KEY POINTS**